bmatis/piecon/README.md

 * Unit tests!

 ### Note:
-_While this current version has the bulk of core functionality, development is still in-progress and, most significantly, not yet configured for a production deploy._
+_While this current version has the bulk of core functionality, development is still in-progress and several must-have features are not yet ready._